stepleton/cameo/README.md

 ## Header pinout

-The follwing pinout diagram represents Cameo's 26-pin 5V I/O header as viewed from the underside of the Cameo PCB, with the PocketBeagle's USB connector pointing upward.
+The following pinout diagram represents Cameo's 26-pin 5V I/O header as viewed from the underside of the Cameo PCB, with the PocketBeagle's USB connector pointing upward.